 To be honest, we had no idea what we were getting ourselves into!
 As marathon runners, open water swimmers and seasoned sprint-distance triathletes, we thought this new sport looked very appealing.
 And the distances were not excessive compared to a marathon.

-Check it out at Amazon HERE!
+For the best price check them out at Amazon HERE!

-But then we realised that sections of the running course were quite hilly, and that the water temperature in the high swiss lake would be around 10 degrees celcius!
+around 10 degrees celcius!
 Add to that a possible air temperature of over 25 degrees Celcius - running in a wetsuit.
 The heat management issues are obvious.

 We decided to find a shorter sprint event to try out beforehand, and fortunately found the Ötillö Hvar event in Croatia.
 You can read about this HERE.